hagoodwi92/taproomRedux/README.md

 This React application lists available taps, as well as other details about the tap.

+Shared state handles by redux store, but not local state yet.
+Work in progress, still needs action controllers as well.

 # Technologies used

 React, JSX, create-react-app, bootstrap